WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

 - [ ] Add a `build.gradle` file.
 Either:
     - Use [this one](BuildingWithSpringMvc/build.gradle).
+        - [ ] Copy it into your repository folder.
+        - [ ] Run `gradle wrapper` (the gradle wrapper task) from your local repository folder.
+        - Create folders named:
+            - [ ] src/main/java
+            - [ ] src/test/java
+            - [ ] src/main/resources
     - Use [Spring Initializr](http://start.spring.io/) to generate bootstrap code.
+This will generate a zip file containing `build.gradle`, source/resource folders, and the gradle wrapper.
         - [ ] Choose to generate a Gradle Project
         - [ ] Specify a Group (ID) of your choice -- your github user id is suggested.
         - [ ] Specify your repository name as the Artifact (ID).